 Gentile slaves did not have a maximum of 6 years, nor a shmita (yearly sabbath) debt cancellation, so they had to work until their debt was paid or for life (Deut 15:3).
 If the debtor died, the Gentiles would continue working off the debt with the debtor’s descendants from “generation to generation” (Lev 25:45-46) until it was paid.
 In addition, some groups like the Gibeonites, gave themselves to Israel as permanent slaves to be spared from conquest (Joshua 9:1-27).
 Gentiles can intermarry into Israel, and the privileges that came with that would apply to them.
 However certain nations (Egypt, Moab Ammon, and Edom) had to wait a specified number of generations before they could intermarry (Deut ch.
 23).
 All the other civil rights do apply to Gentiles both free and slaves because they were “foreigners living among you” (Ex 22:21; 23:9-12).
 The Israelites were allowed to buy Hebrew slaves but couldn’t sell them, only Gentile slaves could be sold (Lev 25:39-46).
 The Israelites could pay the debts of Hebrew relatives that were enslaved by Gentiles if the slaves couldn’t redeem themselves.
 The Israelite slaves of Gentiles were to be treated like hired workers on a yearly contract (Lev 25:47-55).
 The distinction between them is that Jews (except Levites) had permanent land allotments while Gentiles could only rent land in Israel until Jubilee.
 At Jubilee, lands were restored to ancestral owners, so Gentiles could never own land.
 Rich Gentiles would rent while poor ones were always indebted.
-Meanwhile, other Gentile nations had full human trafficking, and the buying and selling of whomever.
+Meanwhile, other Gentile nations had full human trafficking and the buying and selling of whomever.
 The Torah is much easier on slaves than the laws of Gentile nations, which included fugitive slave laws (like ancient Rome) and laws that allowed people to treat slaves like chattel.

 The Europeans in the trans-Atlantic slave trade used gentile-based laws, so they had fugitive slave laws which they adopted from their predecessors like the Romans.
 In Rome, runways were such a big deal that they hire professional slave catchers.
 Does this sound familiar?
-This is the kind of thing we saw in western nations (like the USA) in more recent history.
+This is the kind of thing we saw in Western nations (like the USA) in more recent history.
 Remember the bible has anti-fugitive slave rules, so runaways are supposed to be free and not returned to their master.
 The book of Philemon speaks to Christians who are slave owners and says that we are to be slaves of Christ and should not be enslaving others but rather sharing the gospel which frees people from being slaves to sin.
 In the letter to Philemon, Paul appeals to a slave owner named Philemon in Colossae.
-His former slave, Onesimus, ran away and under Roman fugitive slave law he could be killed but Paul urged Philemon to forgo the law and take him back as a brother in Christ, and no longer a slave.
-Paul is urging him to follow the Torah’s laws which allowed runaway slaves to go free (Deut 23:15-16).
+His former slave, Onesimus, ran away and under Roman fugitive slave law he could be killed but Paul urged Philemon to forgo the law, take him as a brother in Christ, and not treat him as a slave.
+Paul is looking at the Torah’s laws which allowed runaway slaves to go free (Deut 23:15-16).
 European conquerors of the 15th century and later ages specifically told missionary priests when they were and weren’t allowed to minister to a group of Africans or Native Americans.
 They threatened missionaries not to get too many people saved because in their eyes it was okay for a Christian to enslave a non-Christian and they needed non-Christians to stay unsaved so that they could enslave them without guilt.
 Does that sound biblical?
 That completely contradicts the great commission in Matthew 28:18-20.
 That kind of thinking in itself is not Christian thinking.
 Withholding the gospel in order to enslave people, does that sound like Jesus?
 Anyone, believer or non-believer, who is in any way familiar with Jesus’s teachings, would know Jesus wouldn’t be okay with that, because it is selfish and greedy, and promotes the will of man rather than the will of God according to the Gospel.
 The abolitionist in the US (like the Quakers) were following the bible properly because they connected what Paul says to Philemon with the great commission in Matt 28.
 In US history, the Quakers required all of their members to release their slaves because they saw it as a hindrance to following Christ properly.

 The apostles never denounced slavery publicly because they didn’t want to associate Christianity with any slave revolts.
 The Romans would target all of them at once if they did so.
 Slaves grossly outnumbered non-slaves in Rome, and even after purchasing freedom a person still has fewer legal rights than someone who was born free, so this was heavily built into the social order.
 This is why the apostles give scriptural instruction for slavers to represent Christ as servants of the Lord while working, and for slave owners to treat them right and fairly (Ep 6:5-9, Col 3:22-25, Col 4:1, 1 Tim 6:1-2, Titus 2:9, 1 Peter 2:18-25).
 Paul taught that slaves and free people were equal in the kingdom, along with men and women, as well as Jew and Gentile (1 Cor 12:12-13, Ep 6:8, Gal 3:28, Col 3:11).
 The instructions on how to live for Christ, even as a slave, were to keep them from using Paul’s words to start a revolt and brute force social upheaval.
 Paul did encourage slaves to take their freedom when they had the chance so that they can be free to be a part of the ministry, but he was saying to purchase rather than revolt (1 Cor 7:21-24).
 If they did run away, like Onesimus, the former slave of Philemon, that wasn’t a sin according to Torah, but it was a big risk under Roman law so they had to be careful with that.
 Paul was able to reach out to a Christian master and tell him to look the other way, but he won’t have such sway over a non-believer.
 Likewise, Paul also references the Torah’s prohibition on kidnapping in regards to slavery in 1 Tim1:10, so the apostle clearly did not support the gentile slavery system.
 Paul’s teachings that people on polar opposite sides of the social order were equal in Christ were very controversial.
 This upended the social dynamics and caused cultural clashes within the body of Christ.
 This is why people tried to kill Paul so many times because his teaching on ultimate equality in the kingdom went against societal norms.